 However, keep in mind that most research shows that it would take a very high dose of MSG significantly higher than the average intake to cause harm.

-Studies are not yet conclusive when it comes to the effects of MSG on weight management.
+Studies are not yet conclusive regarding the effects of MSG on weight management.

-Meanwhile, other studies have found that regular consumption of MSG could be associated with weight gain and an increased risk of being overweight in certain populations.
+Meanwhile, other studies have found that regular consumption of MSG could be associated with weight gain and an increased risk of being overweight in specific populations.

-High blood pressure is a serious condition that can put excess pressure on the heart and cause the heart muscle to slowly weaken over time.
+High blood pressure is a severe condition that can put excess pressure on the heart and cause the heart muscle to weaken over time slowly.

 Along with high levels of cholesterol and triglycerides, having high blood pressure levels is one of the main risk factors for developing heart disease.

-In a 2015 study published in the journal Nutrition, researchers found that consuming high amounts of MSG resulted in significant increases in systolic and diastolic blood pressure.
+In a 2015 study published in the journal Nutrition, researchers found that consuming high amounts of MSG resulted in significant systolic and diastolic blood pressure increases.

-Similarly, another study by the Jiangsu Provincial Center for Disease Control and Prevention showed that MSG intake was associated with higher blood pressure levels over a five-year period in Chinese adults.
+Similarly, the Jiangsu Provincial Center for Disease Control and Prevention study showed that MSG intake was associated with higher blood pressure levels over five years in Chinese adults.

-Some studies have found that MSG intake could be linked to an increased risk of asthma attacks in those who are at risk.
+Some studies have found that MSG intake could be linked to an increased risk of asthma attacks in those at risk.

 A study published in the Journal of Allergy and Clinical Immunology tested the effects of 500 milligrams of MSG in 32 people with asthma and found that a shocking 40 percent of participants experienced a worsening of asthma symptoms within 12 hours of having ingested MSG.

-Not only that, but nearly half of those who experienced a reaction also reported side effects associated with Chinese restaurant syndrome, such as headaches, numbness, and hot flashes.
+Not only that, but nearly half of those who experienced a reaction also reported side effects associated with Chinese restaurant syndromes, such as headaches, numbness, and hot flashes.